What makes us the City With Soul?

 Come experience the arts in the City With Soul.
 Or, the soul in the City With Arts.

-And on the visual arts side, many local artists start in Jackson with support from area galleries and then go on to national acclaim.
-The Mississippi Museum of Art offers an exceptional collection of both domestic and international artwork.
+On the visual arts side, many local artists start in Jackson with support from area galleries and then go on to national acclaim.
+The Mississippi Museum of Art offers "New Symphony in Time," their permanent collection on view for free, while an exceptional array of domestic and international exhibitions rotate throughout the year.

-As the popularity of public art grows, Visit Jackson has created the JXN Art Map featuring downtown, Midtown, and Fondren murals, ghost signs, and other forms of street art vibrantly coloring the City With Soul.
+As the popularity of public art grows, Visit Jackson has created the JXN Art Map featuring murals, ghost signs, and other forms of street art vibrantly coloring the City With Soul.

-A highlight of getting outdoors involves the Museum Trail.
-The two-and-a-half-mile trail, ten years in the making, connects the Mississippi Farmers Market and downtown museums to three public parks and the Mississippi Children’s and Science museums.
-Constructed specifically for exercise and non-motorized transportation, the trail connects JXN to its rich history while positively impacting health and the community economic development.
+A project ten years in the making, the Museum Trail, a two-and-a-half-mile trail through the eastern side of Jackson, connects the Mississippi Farmers Market and downtown museums to three public parks and the Mississippi Children's and Mississippi Natural Science museums.
+Created specifically for exercise and non-motorized transportation, the trail connects JXN to its rich history while positively impacting health and the community's economic development.

-While at LeFleur’s Bluff State Park, you can experience a guided water tour by kayak, hike rugged trails along the banks of the Pearl River, view the many species of birds among the Cyprus trees, or visit the new LeFleur's Bluff Education and Tourism Complex featuring the state's largest - and ADA accessible - playground.
+At LeFleur's Bluff State Park, hike rugged trails along the banks of the Pearl River, view the many species of birds among the Cyprus trees, or visit the new LeFleur's Bluff Education and Tourism Complex featuring the state's largest - and ADA-accessible - playground.